kkode777/exploring-foundations-of-aws-containers/README.md

 ![images/app-logs.png](images/app-logs.png)

-Press Control + C in that tab to send a quit signal to the application and close it.
+Press Control + C in the tab where you launched the application to send a quit signal to the application and close it.

 ## Step Three: Create a Dockerfile for the application